xjlin0/-attendees30/README.md

   <summary>Click to expand all</summary>

 - [x] make auth group not organization specific, and counselling note check on organization
-- [ ] Past can replace Note, Attendee.progressions and calls/requests, so that any name lists such as status can be easily queried. (membership remains as attendance)
+- [ ] Past can replace Note on DB level, Attendee.progressions and calls/requests, so that any name lists such as status can be easily queried. (membership remains as attendance with category for active/inactive)
   - [x] make Past model generic
   - [ ] any past status list (Past level)
   - [ ] Attendance roaster to Past auto conversion